f3l/f3latex/README.md

 # F3LaTeX Plugin#

+*As I switched client, the integration of f3latex into gajim is stopped.
+It might or might not work for you.
+If you ask kindly I may take a look at it, but there will not be any further development.*

 ## Summary ##

 F3LaTeX (F3LP) is a plugin for [Gajim][1], based upon [Latex-Plugin][2] (LP) by Yves Fischer and Yann Leboulanger.